theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 ou send roses to someone you love.
 Valentines day

-AAncient symbol: The symbol for the goddess of love, Aphrodite/Venus
+Ancient symbol: The symbol for the goddess of love, Aphrodite/Venus

 Three roses: Three words: I love you.

 ### Window Arches

 * Roses everywhere
+* Roundels

 ### Entrance + Bay